Max-Die/Simulator/README.txt

 This README.txt aims to explain the architecture and logic of the dataset simulator.
+The simulator was part of the bachelor thesis of Max Dietsch.
-The file txt_to_xml.py takes txt files and converts them to xml files (so that you can create tfrecord files for object detection)
+The file txt_to_xml.py takes the generated txt-files and converts them to xml-files (so that you can create tfrecord-files for object detection).
+Therefore the txt_to_xml file generated a subdirectiory in generated, called xml.
+There are the created xml-files.
-The simulator should work for each picture size (above 100x100 px), but is not tested for sizes other than 640x640 and 1024x1024.
+The simulator should work for each picture size (above 100x100 px), but is not tested for sizes other than 640x640 px and 1024x1024 px.
-It takes all png files in the directory (specified by INPUT_DIR) and modifies them.
+The simulator takes all png-files in the directory (specified by INPUT_DIR) and stores a modified version ot them.
 The modified pictures are generated in a subdirectory of INPUT_DIR, called generated.
-In the directory generated, there will be a directory called txt created, in which the metadatas of the images are stored.
+In the directory generated, there will be a directory, called txt, created, in which the metadatas of the images are stored.
 ALL PRIMARLY CONFIGURATIONS can be made by editing the simulator.py file.
 You can configure the number of shapes in a picture, the sizes of the shapes, the sharpness of the shapes and the drawing style.
+Before running the process, you may have to run "ulimit -n 8096" in your terminal.

 If you want to do so you have to configure the simulator.py file (lines 31 - 48):